RHsu24/LLM_Test/readme.md

 * --data_dir - Optional Argument command, included for testing and if you only wish to test a single audio and transcription set.
 * AUDIO_FILE - the audio (.wav) file you want the script to read from.

+Please beware of long transcription times.
+While Flash-Attn is natively supported by some of the models, it is highly dependent on the accessible GPU nodes available.
+If you wish to use Flash-Attn, please ensure your GPU is compatible.

 ##### 5. OUTPUT: